MuaazZakria/Docs-QA/README.md

 - Large PDFs with extensive content may take longer to process and return answers.
 - The system currently handles only English-language documents and questions.

+## Environment Variables
+Ensure that the following environment variables are set in your `.env` file:
+- `GROQ_API_KEY`: The API key to access Llama models via ChatGroq.
+- `GOOGLE_API_KEY`: The API key for Google Gemini embeddings.
+- The API keys are required for the vector search and the LLM response generation

 ## Installation

 Follow these steps to set up and run the system on your local machine.